<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 print

 Is there an incandescent bulb ban?
-The short answer: there will be soon.
-Most incandescent and halogen products will be phased out by August 1, 2023.
-The Department of Energy issued a new ruling in May 2022 that requires lighting products to meet new standards.
+The short answer: yes.
+Most incandescent and halogen products were phased out in 2023.
+The Department of Energy issued new requirements for lighting products and to put it simply, most incandescent and halogen products didn't make the cut.

 How did we get here, and which products are impacted?
 Those are some of the questions we’ll be addressing.
 Looking for incandescent bulbs?
 Shop here.